midearth-labs/web-agent-protocol/v0/urs/reference.md

 **The Problem**: When sensitive data flows through an LLM's context window, PII/PHI is sent to the provider's infrastructure, may be logged or cached, and becomes difficult to audit or control.

 **The Solution**: With references, sensitive data never enters the LLM's context.
 Agents work with opaque reference IDs (e.g., `"ref_patient_12345"`) instead of actual records.
-The LLM provider never sees sensitive data—only your environment does.
+The LLM provider never sees sensitive data - only your environment does.

 ```python
 # Instead of this (PII in context):